-In part 2 of the explanation the relationship between land values and location was shown to be fundamental, but within that context it is worth noting how land in general or sites in particular may acquire value.
+In Part 2 the relationship between land values and location was shown to be fundamental, but within that context it is worth noting how land in general or sites in particular may acquire value.
 The primary causes affecting land value are: 1.
 Natural advantages.
 2. Infrastructure.
 3. Population Intensity 4.
 The Planning System 5.
 Security.

 It’s important to note that, where the causes of land value are concerned, there is a big difference between urban land and agricultural/rural land.
-With urban land, causes 2 – 5 certainly apply, but the first cause, natural advantages is considerably diminished, if not totally absent.
-With agricultural land, natural advantages are of course of primary importance, infrastructure less so, population intensity of no significance.
+With urban land causes 2 to 5 certainly apply but the first cause, natural advantages, is considerably diminished if not totally absent.
+With agricultural land, natural advantages are of course of primary importance, while infrastructure is less so, and population density of no significance.
 Rural land values are predominately due to the providence of nature, whereas urban land values are essentially man-made.

 These causes are in place at the outset as they are provided by nature and simply need to be recognised to be exploited.
-The earliest settlers would established themselves on the most fertile land with a good timber supply, or at the tidal limit, at the confluence of rivers or where known underground resources were easily accessible.
-The benefits of natural advantage are more evident in an agrarian situation, or in an industrial context where it is a question of the exploitation of natural resources.
-In this latter case the effect on land values is indirect and is discussed further under ‘Industrial Land Values’.
+The earliest settlers would establish themselves on the most fertile land with a fresh water source, or at the tidal limit, at the confluence of rivers or where known underground resources were easily accessible.
+The benefits of natural advantage are more evident in an agrarian situation, or in an industrial context where it is a question of the exploitation of underground resources.
+In this latter case the effect on land values is indirect, as I explain in item 4, Industrial Land Values.
 With later urban development these natural advantages became overtaken by the man-made advantages of infrastructure and agglomeration.

 The simple fact of population presence increases land values.
 Where all other factors remain unchanged, any population increase will increase the economic pressure within a community.
-Those who move into a new community need not be active ‘producers’; they may do so simply for residential purposes, but no matter; their mere presence will increase demand for goods and services, and those who provide the goods and services will prosper and compete for the best sites on which to operate.
-This will inevitably increase the site values.
-Assuming that the residents are also working elsewhere in the community, their work will add to the co-operative surplus and the overall wealth of the community.
+Those who move into a new community need not be active ‘producers’; they may do so simply for residential purposes, but no matter; their mere presence will increase the demand for goods and services, and those who provide the goods and services will prosper and compete for the best sites on which to operate, which will inevitably increase the site values.
+If the new residents are also working elsewhere within the community, their work will add to the co-operative surplus and the overall wealth of the community.
 Increases of population due to immigrants willing and able to work will always increase the general level of prosperity.
 In his book The Future of Capitalism, Paul Collier notes, ‘The gains from agglomeration are generated by interactions between masses of people, and so they are a collective achievement that benefits everyone.’
 2

-The Planning System
+4. The Planning System